open-contracting/deploy/docs/develop/update/postgres.rst

 Specify the version
 -------------------

-The default version is 11.

-To override the version, update the server's Pillar file:
+Set the version in the server's Pillar file:

 .. code-block:: yaml
    :emphasize-lines: 2